Kaiwen-Zhu/Historian/README.md

   Reserves and monthly income of all kinds of resources
 + Demographic history

-  - Total population size
-  - Population size of all species
+  Population size of all species
 + Scientific history

   Monthly income of scientific points
 + Diplomatic history

   Relationships and mutual opinions between us and each of other countries

 ## Future plans